To learn more about the resources and services offered by the VRC, explore the links to your left

 Located in the VRC, this room is for photographing small to medium 2-D and 3-D works.
 Use is restricted to Art and Art History faculty and students.
 Studio instructors who wish to incorporate a portfolio requirement into their syllabi should contact email@example.com in advance to discuss logistics.

-- Hours of availability are between 8:30am and 4:30pm, Monday through Friday.
+- Hours of availability for reservations are between 8:00am and 4:00pm, Monday through Friday.

-- Reserve in advance by e-mailing firstname.lastname@example.org.
-PLAN AHEAD — the room is generally booked solid at the end of the semester.
+- Reserve in advance by e-mailing firstname.lastname@example.org (please include your phone number in the e-mail).
+RESERVE THE ROOM AS FAR AHEAD OF TIME AS POSSIBLE.
+SPACE IS LIMITED.
+The room is frequently booked solid at various points throughout and at the end of the semester.

 - A Buff OneCard is required for all users.